zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 "$INSTALL_DIR/scripts/bigBench [-p <benchmark phase>] -q <query number> [-t <stream number] [-z <hive settings>] runQuery
 ```

 * runQueryInParallel: runs one query on multiple parallel streams.
 This module is a wrapper for runQuery.
-Needs the query number to be set and the stream number to be unset.
+Needs the query number ("-q") and total number of streams ("-s") to be set and the stream number ("-t") to be unset.
 ```
-"$INSTALL_DIR/scripts/bigBench [-p <benchmark phase>] -q <query number> [-z <hive settings>] runQueryInParallel
+"$INSTALL_DIR/scripts/bigBench [-p <benchmark phase>] -q <query number> -s <number of parallel streams> [-z <hive settings>] runQueryInParallel
 ```

 * showErrors: parses query errors in the log files after query runs.